75 Names That Mean Snow, Ice or Winter for Your Little One

 - Bylur - Of Icelandic origin, Bylur means “snowstorm”, a strong name for a baby boy.

-- Dong - This Chinese name means winter.
+- Dong - This Korean name means winter.

 - Edur - Of Basque origin, Edur means snow.